-Use this online coterminal angle calculator that allows you to calculate the positive and negative coterminal angles for the given angle.
-Also, the coterminal calculator clarifies whether the two angles are coterminal or not.
-So, keep reading to make out how to find coterminal angles in radians or degrees, coterminal angles formula, and coterminal angle definition.
+This coterminal angle calculator allows you to calculate the positive and negative coterminal angles for the given angle and also clarifies whether the two angles are coterminal or not.

 Coterminal angles are those angles that share the same initial and terminal sides.
 Their angles are drawn in the standard position in a way that their initial sides will be on the positive x-axis and they will have the same terminal side like 110° and -250°.